cmput250-Summit/cmput250-Summit/README.md

 - Kate Vlaar

 Summit is a moving block puzzle game that takes place on Mt.
 Stranger, a grief retreat program.
 Each stage of grief has its own unique puzzle mechanic and consists of three sub-stages.

-### Custom Features ###

-All art in Summit is original.
-Sound effects and background music curtesy of freesound.org.
-Summit was built using RPGMaker, including all mechanics for the puzzles.

 ### Controls ###
 - Arrow Keys: Move